-In the STEM course students will learn to solve real world problems using technology, innovation and creativity.
-They will engage in project and challenge based learning activities that align with 21st Century learning and focus on creative solutions.
-WAS is fortunate to have a range of teachers with an interest in STEM, many of which have participated in STEM careers prior to teaching.
+In the STEM course, students learn to solve real world problems using technology, innovation and creativity.
+They engage in project and challenge based learning activities that align with 21st Century learning and focus on creative solutions.
+Whitsunday is fortunate to have a range of teachers with an interest in STEM, many of which have participated in STEM careers prior to teaching.
 This will be an invaluable asset to the delivery of an engaging and rigorous learning program.

 The Foundation for Young Australians (2015) reports the following projections about the future of work in Australia:

 - 40% of current jobs are at high risk of automation in the next 10 – 15 years

 - 70% of young people will enter the job market in jobs that will be lost or automated

 - 90% of future jobs will require digital literacy

 - 75% of jobs will involve Science, Technology, Engineering and Maths

 - An analysis of job advertisements between 2012 and 2015 showed that those jobs which involved problem solving, digital literacy and presentation skills are paying significant income premiums